LeeNyuEn/airflow-sftp-example/README.md

 ### Big File Transfer

-In scenarios where large files, often gigabytes in size, need to be transferred via SFTP, memory issues on the server can lead to transfer delays or hang-ups.
+In scenarios where large files, often gigabytes in size, need to be transferred via SFTP, memory issues on the server can lead to transfer delays or hang-ups, potentially caused by limitations in the Paramiko library used by Airflow.
 To mitigate this, I've implemented a chunked transfer method, sending data in manageable 4MB each packs between SFTP servers.
-While this approach resolves memory concerns, it presents its own challenge which is the transfer speeds are noticeably slower compared to direct SFTP commands.
+While this approach resolves memory concerns, it introduces a new challenge: slower transfer speeds compared to direct SFTP commands.

 For instance, transferring a 1GB file on my development environment typically takes around 6 minutes, making it challenging to handle terabyte-sized files within small interval (5 to 10 minutes).

-Idea: There are some ideas to solve this problem, but they have not been tested or tried yet.
+**Idea**: There are some ideas to solve this problem, but they have not been tested or tried yet.
 It may require time to investigate and verify if these solutions are effective:

 - Develop a module using subprocess to download files locally and upload them using SFTP.
 We could utilize a BashOperator and a temporary folder for this purpose.
 - Implement multithreading to transfer files by reading and writing data from specified positions in the file.